alexuflexu/simple-js-app/README.md

 # Pokedex App

-This project is an online Pokedex (Pocket Monsters) app that fetches data from the PokeAPI.
+This project is an online Pokedex app that fetches data from the PokeAPI.
 It displays a list of 150 Pokemon from the API as buttons and allows the user to click each button to find out more about the Pokemon.

 ## Features